SimpleDataLabsInc/prophecy-docs/docs/SQL/development/development.md

   - ad-hoc
 ---

-Develop SQL Projects efficiently with Prophecy's Low-code canvas.
+Develop SQL Projects efficiently with Prophecy's visual canvas.
+Copilot will convert your visual designs into SQL code.

-## Low-code Canvas
+## Visual Canvas

-The low-code canvas is the main place to develop data models.
+The visual canvas is the main place to develop data models.
 Open any SQL Project in Prophecy to find the complete end-to-end **Project Lineage**.
 The Project Lineage provides a quick understanding of how Models refer to other Models, Seeds, or Sources.
 This quick, high-level project overview is explainable without having to read code.

 ![ProjectLineage](img/ProjectLineage.png)